kscieslinski/CTF/pwn/hacklu2019/BabyKernel2/README.md

 copy_from_user and copy_to_user are standard kernel functions.
 When you are writing kernel code you must not access user data directly at it could lead to serious security issues.
 So in [0] kernel just copies the user argument to his own local variable `read_arg_kernel`.
 Then in [1] kernel reads a value under address a user specified and finaly in [2] he copies this value back to userspace.

-As we have provided value 0 the kernel tried in [1] to read a value under this address and of course this is an invalid instruction which caused kernel panic.

 Hmm, but this means that we can read values at any address we want!
 Not only from user but also from kernel space!
 This is for sure a big security issue which we will take advantage of!

-As at the time of writing there is no working netcat server I will write an exploit in c which will directly exploit the kernel module without touching the `client_kernel_baby_2`.
-This won't spoil the task, but simulate real privilage escalation from user to root account.
-Of course we need to change the setup for this.
-Just change permissions of /dev/flux_baby_2 inside init file.

 Let's implement a general function for reading an address by using ioctl function of /dev/flux_baby char device: